splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/00-program.md

 <div class="caption"><span class="caption-figure-nbr">Listing 5.x: </span>C# Hello World Program</div>

 The following program uses SplashKit to open a window and draw some shapes to it.
+Once again, the important thing is that the program is **all** of these instructions.
+They all come together to create the program and make it what it is.

 <a id="ListingDrawShapes"></a>